rioos2/www.megam.io/security/index.md

 ## Security

+Testing for patrick.
 Rio/OS is the worlds only private cloud operating system.

 ### PKI Infrastructure